-Under Portuguese law, it is not required that the contracts contain indemnity language in order for a party to be legally required to indemnify the counterparty, if that party breaches its obligations.
+Under Portuguese law, the contracts are not required to contain indemnity language in order for a party to be legally required to indemnify the counterparty, if that party breaches its obligations.
 In any case, and as one would expect in this sort of transaction, the agreements contain indemnity language (sometimes quite long language), which is a direct influence of the English law templates that inspired the first Portuguese securitisation documents.